Open-Wine-Components/umu-launcher/README.md

 # Usage notes:

-When /usr/bin/ulwgl-run is first run, it will copy the /usr/share/ULWGL folder to ~/.local/share/ULWGL.
-From that point on the ~/.local/share/ULWGL folder will be used for running ulwgl.
-It will also perform a version check to make sure that if the contents of /usr/share/ULWGL are updated, that the local version also gets updated.
+When /usr/bin/umu-run is first run, it will copy the /usr/share/umu folder to ~/.local/share/umu.
+From that point on the ~/.local/share/umu folder will be used for running umu.
+It will also perform a version check to make sure that if the contents of /usr/share/umu are updated, that the local version also gets updated.

-When /usr/bin/ulwgl-run is first run, it also copies /usr/share/ULWGL/ULWGL-Runner to ~/.local/share/steam/compatibilitytools.d/ so that it can be used as a compatibility tool in steam for non-steam games the same way Proton is.
+When /usr/bin/umu-run is first run, it also copies /usr/share/umu/umu-Runner to ~/.local/share/steam/compatibilitytools.d/ so that it can be used as a compatibility tool in steam for non-steam games the same way Proton is.

-When /usr/bin/ulwgl-run is run, if a PROTONPATH is not specified, it will automatically download and use ULWGL-Proton and place it at ~/.local/share/steam/compatibilitytools.d/
+When /usr/bin/umu-run is run, if a PROTONPATH is not specified, it will automatically download and use umu-Proton and place it at ~/.local/share/steam/compatibilitytools.d/

-When /usr/bin/ulwgl-run is run, if a WINEPREFIX is not specified, it will automatically create one using the ulwgl-id at ~/Games/ULWGL/<ulwgl-id>
+When /usr/bin/umu-run is run, if a WINEPREFIX is not specified, it will automatically create one using the umu-id at ~/Games/umu/<umu-id>

 # README notes from Valve's steam-runtime-tools: